 From some of the westernmost areas of New France in the mid-1700s comes a collection of reproductions and creative projects inspired by careful research and pride in addressing the finest details.

 Philippe Robert represents a 1750's "habitant", which is a farmer and settler in France's holdings in the New World.
 The specific location of Philippe's farm and workshop is at the French village of Kaskaskia in the Illinois Country.
 Here, he raises wheat for shipment to the King's posts along the Mississippi River and to New Orleans.
 When it is not the growing season, he immerses himself into the world of making material goods and trade among his fellow habitants.

 In 21st Century life, Philippe is Phil Hamil.
-Phil is a proud father, husband and educator in a small school in Southern Illinois.
+Phil is a proud father, husband and educator in an elementary school in the St. Louis Metro area of Southern Illinois.
 He enjoys researching and creating when not spending time with family.